Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Proposed Methods

 \subsection{Difficulty \& Uncertainty-Aware Lightweight Score}

 Following the approach of \citet{swayamdipta2020dataset} and \citet{he2024large}, we analyze data points from ImageNet-1k based on the mean and standard deviation of predictions during training, as shown in \cref{fig:Moon_plot}.
-We observe data points typically ``flow'' along the ``moon'' from bottom to top direction.
-Data points starting from the bottom-left region with a low prediction mean and low standard deviation move to the middle region with increased mean and standard deviation, and those starting in the middle region drift toward the upper-left region with a high prediction mean and smaller standard deviation.
-This phenomenon is closely aligned with existing observations that neural networks typically learn easy samples first, then treat harder samples later ~\citep{bengio2009curriculum, arpit2017closer, jiang2020characterizing, shen2022data}.
-In other words, we see that the uncertainty of easy samples rises first, and then more difficult samples start to move and show an increased uncertainty score.
+We observe data points typically flow along the moon from bottom to top.
+Data points starting from the bottom left region with low prediction mean and low standard deviation move to the middle region with increased mean and standard deviation, and those starting at the middle region drift toward to the upper left region with high prediction mean and smaller standard deviation.
+This phenomenon is closely aligned with existing observations that neural networks typically learn easy samples first, then treat harder samples later~\citep{bengio2009curriculum, arpit2017closer, jiang2020characterizing, shen2022data}.
+In other words, we see that the uncertainty of easy samples rises first, and then more difficult samples start to move and show increased uncertainty score.

 \cref{fig:Moon_plot} further gives a justification for this intuition.
 In \cref{fig:moon_evolution_60}, samples with the highest Dyn-Unc scores calculated at epoch 60 move upward by the end of training at epoch 90.
-It means that if we measure the Dyn-Unc score at the early stage of training, it gives the highest scores to relatively easy samples rather than the most informative samples.
-It seems undesirable that it results in poor test accuracy on its coreset as shown in \cref{fig:computation_30_cifar100} of Appendix~\ref{Appendix_Experiments}.
+This means that if we measure Dyn-Unc score at the early stage of training, it gives the highest scores to relatively easy samples rather than the most informative samples.
+It seems undesirable that it results in poor test accuracy on its coreset, as shown in \cref{fig:computation_30_cifar100} in Appendix~\ref{Appendix_Experiments}.

-To capture the most useful samples that are likely to contribute significantly to dynamic uncertainty during the whole training process (of 90 epochs) at the earlier training stage ($e.g.$ epoch of 60), we need to target the samples located near the bottom-right region of the moon-shaped distribution, as \cref{fig:moon_evolution_90} illustrates.
-Inspired by this observation, we propose a scoring metric that identifies such samples by taking the \textit{uncertainty of the predictions} and the \textit{prediction probability} into consideration.
+To capture the most useful samples that are likely to contribute significantly to Dyn-Unc during the whole training process (of 90 epochs) at the earlier training stage ($e.g.$ epoch of 60), we need to target the samples located near the bottom-right region of the moon-shaped distribution, as \cref{fig:moon_evolution_90} illustrates.
+Inspired by this observation, we design a scoring metric that identifies such samples by taking both the \textit{uncertainty of the predictions} and the \textit{prediction probability} into consideration.

 Here, we propose the \textbf{Difficulty and Uncertainty-Aware Lightweight (DUAL) score}, a measure that unites example difficulty and prediction uncertainty.
 We define the DUAL score of a data point $(\vx, y)$ at $k \in [T-J+1]$ as